 Perhaps the question that now arises is not “is there anything that would make your life worth living”.

-But rather: if there’s anything that would make life extremely precious to you, then what would that look like?
+But rather: if there’s something that would make life extremely precious to you, what would that look like?

 It must be “worth doing” to the point that it’s already done.

 Either things happen, or they do not.

 But when we make things happen, we do it in spades.

 It’s not inside the box, friend.
 It’s not even on this planet.
 And you cannot see it from where you currently stand.

-The entire point in seeking something like is that it’s one of the few escapes from the purgatory you now call home.
-It’s a wormhole to freedom.
+The entire point in seeking something like this, is that it’s the one true escape from the purgatory you now call home.
+It’s the wormhole to freedom.

 How to access it may be indescribable, and futile at best.
 It’s likely this place can only be found by the one seeking it.

 The only question that remains is: will you venture into the deep unknown?

 I can honestly say I’m not sure why anyone would do this.
 Even with the promise of true peace.
 People only believe in what they’ve seen and heard.
 To conjure something new is too much to ask from the conditioned, compliant, ignorable masses.